• Skip to primary navigation

 Primary Sidebar

 Acceptance and Commitment Therapy (ACT) is an empirically based psychological therapy underpinned by behavioural analytic theory that promotes psychological flexibility and thus wellbeing.
-This course is uniquely designed for speech and language therapists who work with adults who stammer.
+This course is uniquely designed for Speech and Language Therapists who work with adults with communication differences.

 Arrange group trainingAsk a questionBook this course